What is Viet Nam's pathway to limit global warming to 1.5°C?

 • Graph description

-At COP26, Viet Nam committed to reach net zero emissions by 2050.4 Paris Agreement compatible pathways indicate that the country's GHG emissions should reach 86-121 MtCO2e by 2050, excluding LULUCF, representing a reduction of 63-74% below 2015 levels.
-Getting to net zero will necessitate the deployment of land sinks or other carbon dioxide removal (CDR) approaches.
+At COP26, Viet Nam committed to reach net zero emissions by 2050.4 Paris Agreement compatible pathways indicate that the country's GHG emissions should reach 129 MtCO2e by 2050 excluding LULUCF, representing a reduction of 63% below 2015 levels.
+Getting to net zero will necessitate the deployment of land sinks or other carbon dioxide removal approaches.

-The 185 MtCO2e emissions target outlined in the National Climate Change Strategy, to be compensated through CDR and LULUCF sequestration, falls short of the emissions reductions required for 1.5°C compatibility.5,6 However, as noted in the strategy, reaching the cap will require a transition away from fossil fuels and improvements in energy efficiency.
+The 185 MtCO2e 2050 emissions target outlined in the National Climate Change Strategy, to be compensated through carbon dioxide removal and LULUCF sequestration to reach the net-zero goal the government committed to in 2021, falls short of the emissions reductions required for 1.5°C compatibility.5,6 However, as noted in the strategy, reaching the cap will require a transition away from fossil fuels and improvements in energy efficiency.

 Viet Nam's total CO₂ emissions excl.
 LULUCF MtCO₂/yr